valux-game/Google-Dorks/README.md

 > [!NOTE]
 > Google Hacking/Dorking Is Not illegal!
+(Unless Its Used In The Wrong Way!)

 # Google Dorks
 **These Google Dork Are Commonly Know**